middleyuan/All-Age-Faces-Dataset/README.md

 # Goal
-Robot-Assist Photo Reminiscence:
-Try Computer Vision and Machine Learning techniques to extract features from photos.
-In our case, it's age and gender prediction.
-Afterwards, the question generation module will ask a specific questions lying in a certain category.
+To develop a robotic system that can generate engaging questions about digital photos to trigger reminiscence.

-# Motivation (Why train the model on All-Age-Faces Dataset?)
+# Motivation behind training the model on All-Age-Faces Dataset?)
 Nowadays, I find few age and gender prediction models are trained on Asian dataset.
 It will cause a drop of accuracy when the targets we went to predict are Asian people.
 So, I would try to train a model based on dataset containing mostly Asian.